sashapustota/forecasting-topics/README.md

 ## Repository Structure

 ├── data/
 │   ├── df_full.csv # Complete dataset (available upon request)
 │   ├── manual_fix.csv # Dataset with hand-picked rows for manual filtering during cleaning
 ├── models/
 │   ├── model_summary_[topic].txt # ARIMA model summaries for each topic analyzed
 ├── documents/
-│ ├── [australia_2019.pdf] # Original documents used for analysis
+│   ├── australia_2019.pdf # Original documents used for analysis
-│ ├── [australia_2022.pdf] # 62 documents in total
+│   ├── australia_2022.pdf # 62 documents in total
 │   ├── ...
 ├── plots/
 │   ├── pacf_all_topics.png # PACF plots for each topic
 │   ├── proportion_per_topic_per_year.png # Proportion of topics over time
 │   ├── forecast_[topic].png # Forecast plot for each topic
 │   ├── all_forecasts.png # Combined forecast plots for all topics
 ├── results/
-│ ├── results.csv # RMSE and MAE metrics for ARIMA and Naive Mean Models ├── src/
+│   └── results.csv # RMSE and MAE metrics for ARIMA and Naive Mean Models ├── src/
 │   ├── data_cleaning.py # Script for data cleaning and preprocessing
 │   ├── topic_modeling.py # Script for topic modeling using BERTopic
-│ ├── p_and_d_determination.py # Script for determening p and d values for ARIMA models │ ├── fit_arima.py # Script for fitting ARIMA models and generating forecasts
+│   ├── p_and_d_determination.py # Script for determining p and d values for ARIMA models │   ├── fit_arima.py # Script for fitting ARIMA models and generating forecasts
-│ ├── README.md # Further description of the scripts in this folder
+│   └── README.md # Further description of the scripts in this folder
 ├── .gitignore # Files and directories to be ignored by Git ├── requirements.txt # List of Python packages required for the project ├── setup.sh # Script to set up the virtual environment and install dependencies